le0pard/storybook-addon-root-attribute/README.md

 ## Configuration

-Then create a file called `addons.js` in your storybook config.

-Add following content to it:
+Then create a file called `addons.js` in your storybook config and add following content to it:

 ```js
 import "storybook-addon-root-attribute/register";
 ```

-or in `main.js`:
+or create a file called `main.js` and add addong in `addons` section:

 ```js
 module.exports = {